 Learning under Diverse World Views: Model-Based Inference

-People reason with incomplete models.
-How do people hampered by different, incomplete views learn from each other?
-We introduce a model of ``model-based inference.''
+People reason about uncertainty with deliberately incomplete models.
+How do people hampered by different, incomplete views of the world learn from each other?
+We introduce a model of "model-based inference."
 Model-based reasoners partition an otherwise hopelessly complex state space into a manageable model.
-Unless the differences in agents' models are trivial, interactions will often not lead agents to common beliefs, and the correct-model belief will typically lie outside the convex hull of the agents' beliefs.
-However, if the agents' models have enough in common, then interacting will lead agents to similar beliefs, even if their models also exhibit bizarre idiosyncrasies and their information is widely dispersed.
+Unless the differences in agents' models are trivial, interactions will often not lead agents to have common beliefs or beliefs near the correct-model belief.
+If the agents' models have enough in common, then interacting will lead agents to similar beliefs, even if their models also exhibit some bizarre idiosyncrasies and their information is widely dispersed.